schooolman/2019_Nov_personal_changelog/README.md

 - Started on the Vue.JS master class tutorials.
 - Rest day at the gym, not doing so great for my Fitness this week, but I needed a little recovery time from the CrossFit Open

+## Thursday, Nov 12th
+- Morning bicycle ride: 7.97 miles, wooooo!
+Back at it baby.
+18 degrees.
+- Worked through more of the Vue JS Master Class
+- No gym tonight, going to see My Brother, My Brother and Me live!!